RatchagreeA/003_markdown-previewer/README.md

 # Markdown Previewer

 ## Overview
-Markdown Previewer is a web application that allows users to type markdown script and see a preview.
+Markdown Previewer is a web app that allows users to type markdown script and see a preview.

 ## Built With
 - Programming languages: